El Toro (Menorca)

 El Toro in Catalan, sometimes known by its Spanish name of Monte Toro, is the tallest hill of the island of Menorca, rising to an elevation of 358 m above mean sea level.
 The mountain is home to the Sanctuary of the Verge del Toro.
 The mountain's summit can be reached by car or on foot, from which there is a fantastic view of almost the entire island and even the mountains of Mallorca on a clear day.

 El Toro is designated as an ANEI (protected natural area).

 Etymology

 The name "Toro" is an evolution, in part for the different languages and cultures that have passed in the island, of the Catalan (Menorquí) word "Turó", which means Hill.
 The name could also be derived from Arabic, coming from tor or al-tor which means 'height'.
 It does not come from, nor is it related to, the Spanish word for "bull".

 Location

 Monte Toro rises above the surrounding farmland and foothills approximately 2 miles (3km) east from the central town of Es Mercadal, in the centre of the island.
 It can be seen from places throughout the island and is instantly recognisable, due to the fact it is Menorca's only prominent summit.

 Features

-On a clear day, you can see the whole of the island, especially the northern region from Ciutadella to Fornells and even the mountains of Mallorca.
+On a clear day, the whole of the island is visible, especially the northern region from Ciutadella to Fornells and the mountains of Mallorca.